PO Box 9021, Wilmington, DE 19809, USA

 Flocks of these birds spinning on ponds at Point Reyes, California

-were fine to see.
+were a fine sight to see.

 Guatemala - December 2005/January 2006